lengfeld/subpatch/README.md

 Add test cases to verify hat svn and hg also uses the term 'revision' and argument `-r`.

-Sign the releases with my gpg key.

-Add checksum to release page and releases

 Additional to latest, also add every version of the subpatch script on the download folder on the website.
 No need to link to github.